Donovan Mitchell scores 30 points, Jazz rout Nuggets 124-105

-“The biggest thing for me is reading the situation,” Mitchell explained.
-“My first years, I kind of saw the rim, being a scorer.
-I prided myself over the quarantine just how to become play-maker.
-Find a way to get the team involved.
-It may not always be scoring.
-I think today, just trusted my teammates.”

-Mitchell was an efficient 10 of 14 from the floor and added eight assists.
+Mitchell was 10 of 14 from the floor.
 He helped the Jazz break open the game in the third quarter and increase the lead to 31 in the fourth.

 His performance was on the heels of scoring a Jazz playoff-record 57 points in a 135-125 overtime loss in Game 1.
-Naturally, Mitchell was the focus as the Nuggets tried take away his drives to the right side.

-“Anytime you put two guys on the ball, you’re going to give something up,” Nuggets coach Michael Malone said.
+Mitchell was the focus of Denver’s defense, which helped open up other avenues for teammates.

 Jordan Clarkson scored a personal playoff-best 26 points on a day the Jazz shot 51.7% from the floor.
 They also had 32 assists and hit 20 3-pointers.